r-lib/styler/README.md

 guide](https://style.tidyverse.org) (or your custom style guide) so you can direct your attention to the content of your code.
 It helps to keep the coding style consistent across projects and facilitate collaboration.
-You can access styler through
+You can access {styler} through

 -   the RStudio Addin as demonstrated below
 -   R functions like `style_pkg()`, `style_file()` or `style_text()`